CloudLabs-MOC/CloudLabs-SEED/Web Security/SQL Injection Attack/SQL-Injection-Attack.md

 - SQL injection
 - Prepared statement

-Readings.
-Detailed coverage of the SQL injection can be found in the following:
+**Readings.** Detailed coverage of the SQL injection can be found in the following:

-- Chapter 12 of the SEED Book,Computer & Internet Security: A Hands-on Approach, 2nd Edition,
+- Chapter 12 of the SEED Book,_Computer & Internet Security: A Hands-on Approach_, 2nd Edition,
     by Wenliang Du.
 See details athttps://www.handsonsecurity.net.

 Lab Environment.
 You can perform the lab exercise on the SEED VM provided by the Cloudlabs.